Safety

 exposure

 Contact with hazardous materials through inhalation or touching of the skin or mucous membranes.
-When exposure may occur, employees must use PPE and other precautions.
+When exposure may occur, employees must use personal protective equipment and other precautions.

 fit testing